tavakol5272/Minimum-Convex-Polygon/README.md

 Calculate the individual MCPs of the your Animals' locations and have them plotted on a colourful map.
 An additional small output file provides the MCP sizes.

 ## Documentation
 After downsampling your data to maximum 5 minute resolution, this App calculates simple Minimum Convex Polygons (MCPs) for each individual of your data set.
+Note that calcualtion of MCP is only possible for tracks with at least 5 locations.
+Individual tracks with less locations are removed for this analysis, but are includedin the output data set for use in further Apps.

-For calculating the planar shapes, the data set is first transformed to an equal area projection (+proj= +aeqd ...).
+For calculating the planar MCP shapes, the data set is first transformed to an equal area projection (+proj= +aeqd ...).
 The percentage of points that the MCP shall overlap can be defined by the user.

-The MCPs for each individual are then plotted on a OpenStreetMap of the area with transparent colours.
-Underneath, the downsampled locations are added in the same, individual specific colours.
+The MCPs for each individual are plotted on a OpenStreetMap of the area with transparent colours.
+Underneath, the downsampled locations (of the individuals with sufficiently long tracks) are added in the same, individual specific colours.
 A csv-file with the area values of each MCP is added to the output for download.
 When pressing the button "save map" the presently calculated map with MCP can be downloaded.

 ### Input data
 moveStack in Movebank format